rosekamallove/rosekamal.love/posts/7-fhir-standard.md

 - Every detail of the specification is tested at **connectathon events**

-When creating a standard it is crucial to test its implementations because it can and does happen that we come up with standards, think that they are the optimal ones and then they turn out to be unworkable this is why **connectathon events** helps a lot in testing the standards before making them **normative**
+When creating a standard it is crucial to test its implementations because it can and does happen that we come up with standards, think that they are the optimal ones and then they turn out to be unworkable this is why **connectathon events** help a lot in testing the standards before making them **normative**

 ### Common Scenarios